• Train

 Convolutional Neural Network (CNN)

-Different from fully connected layers in MLPs, in CNN models, one or multiple convolution layers extract the simple features from input by executing convolution operations.
+Different from fully connected layers in MLPs, in CNN models, one or multiple convolution layers extract features from input by executing convolution operations.
 Each layer is a set of nonlinear functions of weighted sums at different coordinates of spatially nearby subsets of outputs from the prior layer, which allows the weights to be reused.

 Type of Deep Neural Network: Convolution Neural Network